-NOTE: The console system supports one certificate per tunnel.
+NOTE: The console system supports one certificate for all tunnels.
 Multiple certificates are not supported.
 IPv6 tunnels are not supported.
-Certificates (in PKCS12 format) can be loaded from the System Tools menu.

 NOTE: To run IPSec (VPN), you must enable IPSec under the custom security profile.

 The remote gateway is referred to as the remote or right host and the console system is referred to as the local or left host.